specifics/aero-structures/README.md

 1. [Python 101](http://python101.pythonlibrary.org/index.html) ([ebook version here](https://leanpub.com/python_101)) by Michael Driscoll
 1. [The Official Python Tutorial](https://docs.python.org/3/tutorial/index.html) by the Python Software Foundation

 All of these cover the basics of Python, but don't completely overlap in topics covered.
-The main difference is that 1 & 2 get you off the ground faster, letting you create practical programs very quickly, while 3-5 take longer to get through, but are more comprehensive and focus on helping you build a solid foundation in Python.
+The main difference is that 1 & 2 get you off the ground faster, giving you the knowledge to start writing practical programs very quickly, while 3-5 take longer to get through, but are more comprehensive and focus on helping you build a solid foundation in Python.
 It's completely fine to go with one of the faster resources and fill in the gaps later when you can accommodate it.

 I like "Automate the Boring Stuff with Python" the best, which took me about 50 hours (and numerous tries) to get through.
-At some point you'll start to get the itch to write a 'real' program.
-That's perfectly normal, and I encourage you to start applying what you've learned by coding small personal projects.
+At some point you'll start to get the itch to write real programs — that's perfectly normal, and I encourage you to start applying what you've learned by writing your own scripts and programs.
 Finding problems and solving them with Python is the best way to get productive fast, rather than spending all your time reading and watching videos.

 The only resource I recommend avoiding is "Learn Python the Hard Way" by Zed Shaw, mainly because it's outdated.

 #### <a name="code-like-a-pythonista"></a>[Code Like a Pythonista: Idiomatic Python](http://python.net/~goodger/projects/pycon/2007/idiomatic/handout.html)
 As you learn Python, you'll start to understand why styling and whitespace are important.
-David Goodger's "Code Like a Pythonista" and similarly [PEP8](https://www.python.org/dev/peps/pep-0008/) are important companions to have so that you can learn to write nice, readable code as you get better at Python.
+David Goodger's "Code Like a Pythonista" and similarly [PEP8](https://www.python.org/dev/peps/pep-0008/) are important companions to have so that you learn to write readable code as you get better at Python.
 While you can afford to skip over some bits of Python as a language to learn at a later time, you can never afford to write crappy code because it is the antithesis to saving time.

 As MIT's [SICP](https://mitpress.mit.edu/sicp/full-text/book/book-Z-H-7.html) wisely stated: